miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

 evaporates away when you leave the function.
 This is a problem.
 I cannot let myself be this way.
 I have to rigorously pin up things I must remember in places I cannot help but look until the appropriate habits kick in and its automatic.

+## Slack So Much Worse Than Internet Relay Chat of Yore

 Okay, so that's knowing where to find things.
 So go find them!
 Ugh!
 I am slack challenged.
 How can someone who was on IRC (Internet Chat Relay) that started